ZoeMildon/3D-faults/README.md

 Variable dip:

 To model faults with variable dip, the depth intervals and respective dip values need to be specified in an extra table in the format of the given example (variable_dip_example.xlsx).
-The table can be imported via the 'import variable dip' button on the 'Customisation' tab, fault names must exactly match faults in the table, otherwise they will not be detected and dip remains constant.
+The table can be imported via `import > variable dip`; fault names in the file must exactly match faults in the table, otherwise they will not be detected and dip remains constant.

 ## Running the code
 In MATLAB, navigate to the 'faults_3D_v2.x' folder (or similarly named).
 Execute the script by entering `faults_3D` in the command line or open the faults_3D script and press F5.